-Members of the Trico Homes excecutive team, from left,
+Members of the Trico Homes executive team, from left,

-Eleanor Chiu, chief financial officer, Maaike Ezinga, vice-president of human resources, Wayne Chiu, chief executive officer, Wanda Palmer, vice-presient of marketing and Tom Chisholm, president.
+Eleanor Chiu, chief financial officer, Maaike Ezinga, vice president of human resources, Wayne Chiu, chief executive officer, Wanda Palmer, vice president of marketing and Tom Chisholm, president.

 Photo supplied by Trico Homes

 Homes come in all shapes and sizes, as do hopes and dreams.